 To install the Flex P-trap you don’t need any tools.

 If you have a special situation, you might need a drywall knife and a 1.25 inch diameter plastic tube, to cut the flexible tube to a specific length.
 The Flex P-trap will fit with all fixtures used in sink draining.
-The Flex P-trap can be used by home owners, mobile homes, beauty salons etc., but for new home constructions it's approved by the plumbing inspector.
+The Flex P-trap can be used by home owners, mobile homes, beauty salons etc., but for new home constructions it is not approved by the plumbing inspector.
 The flexible extending tube, flexible J-trap and the rubber J-trap have been on the market for over a hundred years; they are not approved by US inspectors, but are approved in Europe.

 A. INSTALLATION THEORY